DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The discussion reinforced that SRI is a modern best practice that shifts the trust model of the web by providing a verifiable method to confirm the integrity of resources.
 From a UX perspective, the student learned how SRI contributes directly to user safety and confidence by ensuring they are not exposed to compromised resources, which builds a foundation of trust in the product.

 ---

+#### CROSS-ORIGIN

+### Course Step Number: 498

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the lesson on cross-origin requests and the `crossorigin` attribute.
+The student learned that this is a fundamental concept in modern web security, as it helps prevent the unintentional sharing of user data with third-party domains.
+The content is accurate and highly relevant, as it is a core component of security features like Subresource Integrity.

+##### Insights from Chat Discussion summary

+The discussion clarified the nuance of the `crossorigin` attribute, explaining that using `"anonymous"` is an explicit confirmation of the browser's secure default behavior.
+This is a key part of a modern web security model where developers make conscious, secure choices.
+From a UX perspective, the student learned how this small technical detail contributes to building user trust by demonstrating a clear commitment to user privacy.

+---